Emergency Food Supply List (2026): 30-Day Stockpile for Small Spaces

 Emergency Food Supply List: Printable Checklist for Urban Preppers [2026]

 Building an emergency food supply doesn’t have to be overwhelming or expensive.
 This list gives you exactly what to buy, how much, and in what order — organized by food category with shelf life data, calorie counts, and budget tiers from $50 to $250.
 Whether you’re building a 72-hour kit or a 90-day pantry, use this checklist to build your supply systematically.
+For more details, check out our guide on Food Storage Rotation: Simple FIFO System for Apartment Preppers.
+You can calculate your storage requirements for a personalized plan.

 How Much Emergency Food Do You Need?